kernoelpanic/blockchainbib/README.md

-# Blockchain Bib
+# Block chain bibliography

-A Bibtex bibliography including publications related to, or of relevance in, the field of cryptographic currencies and consensus ledgers, commonly referred to as *blockchains*.
+A Bibtex bibliography including publications related to, or of relevance in, the field of cryptographic currencies and consensus ledgers, commonly referred to as *block chains*.
 Topics include but are not limited to:
 * Predecessors of Bitcoin and other cryptographic currencies
 * PoW based consensus ledgers i.e. cryptographic currencies like Bitcoin and its derivatives (e.g. Namecoin, Litecoin, Dogecoin, ...)